Are Our Economic Indicators Useless

 Play Video View Fees

-Karabell was the executive vice president and chief economist at Fred Alger Management and president of Fred Alger and Company.
-A recognized authority on the emergence of China in the global economy, he served as the portfolio manager of the China-US growth fund, which won a five-star designation from Morningstar.
-He was executive vice president of Alger’s Spectra Funds, which launched the Spectra Green Fund based on the idea that profit and sustainability are linked, and is the former vice chairman of the Carnegie Council for Ethics in International Affairs.
+Karabell was the head of global strategies at Envestnet, a publicly traded financial services firm.
+Prior to that, he was the executive vice president and chief economist at Fred Alger Management and president of Fred Alger and Company.
+A recognized authority on the emergence of China in the global economy, he served as the portfolio manager of the China-U.S. growth fund, which won a five-star designation from Morningstar.
+He was executive vice president of Alger’s Spectra Funds, which launched the Spectra Green Fund based on the idea that profit and sustainability are linked, and served as the former vice chairman of the Carnegie Council for Ethics in International Affairs.

-His previous books include, The Last Campaign, which won the Chicago Tribune Heartland Award for “Best Non-fiction Book of the Year”.
-Karabell is also a contributing editor for POLITICO and Wired magazine.
-He previously wrote “The Edgy Optimist” column for Reuters and The Atlantic.
-He has contributed to the Daily Beast, The Wall Street Journal, Newsweek, TIME magazine, The Washington Post, The Financial Times, The New Republic, The Los Angeles Times, The New York Times, and Foreign Affairs.
+His previous books include The Leading Indicators: A Short History of the Numbers That Rule Our World—tackling the limitations of metrics like GDP and inflation and taps into the power of data to answer the important questions about our economy—and The Last Campaign, which won the Chicago Tribune Heartland Award for “Best Non-fiction Book of the Year.”
+Karabell is a contributing editor for Politico and Wired magazine.
+He previously wrote “The Edgy Optimist” column for Reuters and the Atlantic.
+He has contributed to the Daily Beast, the Wall Street Journal, the Atlantic, Newsweek, TIME magazine, the Washington Post, the Financial Times, the New Republic, the Los Angeles Times, the New York Times, and Foreign Affairs.

 Global Trends.
 In a world full of noise, Karabell brings a unique perspective as both a doer and thinker who has the pulse on the major trends shaping our world today.
 With a career ranging from China to the Middle East to the United States, he has watched the world evolve over the past twenty years and uses that knowledge to inform audiences of the multiple domestic and global challenges, and opportunities, they face.
 Karabell sees a world that continues to be buffeted and moved by technology, demography and a rapidly growing global middle class.
 These changes are accelerating, and they provide incredible opportunities for those willing to understand them and design strategies to meet them, as well as massive risks to those who are not.